 Working as a telephone triage clinician makes you the stop for many patients before deciding to seek additional medical attention.
-Nurse lines have become a popular offering with many insurance companies, and while most telephone triage agents are nurses, doctors can also be available to assist with reviewing the calls that come in.
+Nurse lines have become a popular offering with many insurance companies.
+While most telephone triage agents are nurses, doctors can also be available to assist with reviewing the calls that come in.
 You can find telephone triage work with companies like Wellpoint, UnitedHealth Group, Triage 4 Pediatrics, Cleartriage.com, Cleveland Clinic, Anthem, Pager, and more.
 There are also ample opportunities available on a local level for phone triage nurses.

 Of course, we can’t write a list of work from home jobs for doctors without mentioning telemedicine.
 You can have a truly rewarding, flexible job, all from the comfort of your home office.
 A job in telehealth allows you to help patients in time-effective appointments, connect with people in hard-to-reach places, and form a one-time or long-lasting relationship with your clients.